 I turn now to early diagnosis in primary care.
 Other support measures are necessary to ensure that more cancers are caught in primary care.
 The NICE guidelines for suspected cancer referral recommend safety netting for those people who are at higher risk of cancer but who do not meet the referral criteria.
 Both Cancer Research UK and Macmillan have produced additional advice and support for GPs to implement those guidelines, including the safety netting that I have just mentioned, over the last few years.

 I was blown away to meet Macmillan GPs at Britain Against Cancer earlier this year.
-They are an excellent innovation and have an awful lot to give, but they are small in number.
+They are an excellent innovation and have an awful lot to give, but they are few in number.
 I am very interested in them and I talk to Macmillan about the potential use of Macmillan GPs in helping to transfer specialist knowledge of cancer to wider general practitioners.
 I always say of GPs that they are not dissimilar to MPs when we hold our surgeries, in that almost everyone who comes to our surgeries is more of an expert on the subject that they have come about than we are, because we are general practitioners.
 So GPs get a hard rap, but they are general practitioners and that is the area of the profession that they have chosen to go into.

-That is why we need to support GPs better through diagnosing cancer, from our targeted lung cancer screening in the lorries in car parks in the north-west—we trialled that approach in Manchester and it has been very successful—to the ACE centres that I have mentioned.
+We need to support GPs better through diagnosing cancer, from our targeted lung cancer screening in the lorries in car parks in the north-west—we trialled that approach in Manchester and it has been very successful—to the ACE centres that I have mentioned.
 That is all aimed at supporting the NHS, especially GPs, to identify cancer earlier.

 The shadow Minister asked about the review of the referral pathway.
 As she knows, the implementation of the faster diagnosis standard requires trusts to review and speed up diagnosis pathways for suspected cancers.
 NHS England and NHS Improvement are working closely together to emphasise the key principles for improvement that we need in this area, which include ensuring that the most value is derived from each appointment.
 The standard is being measured for a year from April 2019 to April 2020, when it comes into place.
-It will ensure that patients are told that they have a cancer diagnosis or an all-clear within a maximum of 28 days of being urgently referred by their GP for suspected cancer.
+That will ensure that patients are told that they have a cancer diagnosis or an all-clear within a maximum of 28 days of being urgently referred by their GP for suspected cancer.
 As I always say, 28 days is not a target; it is a maximum.
 When someone has a cancer worry, 28 minutes can seem like a lifetime, and such things always seem to come on a Friday night, when the weekend lies ahead.
 Twenty-eight days is our new target, but it is certainly not what we aim for; we aim to do better than that.